Second Battle of Lexington: Aftermath

-Shelby breached the Big Blue River line on October 22 in the Battle of Byram's Ford, while Pleasanton drove Price's rear guard through Independence in the Second Battle of Independence.
-The following day, Price's troops fought Curtis's men at the Battle of Westport, but Pleasanton broke through Marmaduke's line at Byram's Ford, which allowed the Confederates fighting near Westport to be struck on the flank.
+Shelby breached the Big Blue River line on October 22 in the Battle of Byram's Ford, while Pleasonton drove Price's rear guard through Independence in the Second Battle of Independence.
+The following day, Price's troops fought Curtis's at the Battle of Westport, but Pleasonton broke through Marmaduke's line at Byram's Ford, which allowed the Confederates fighting near Westport to be struck on the flank.
 Defeated, Price's troops withdrew southward into Kansas.
 On October 25, the retreating Confederates were defeated at the Battle of Marais des Cygnes and then more decisively at the Battle of Mine Creek.
 Moving back into Missouri, Price was defeated a third time on October 25 at the Battle of Marmiton River.
 Another battle in Missouri occurred on October 28 in the Second Battle of Newtonia; the Union pursuit of Price ended at the Arkansas River in the Indian Territory in November.
 On November 23, the Confederate survivors reached Bonham, Texas, before moving to Laynesport, Arkansas, on December 2.
-Price's army had been destroyed as an effective combat force, and the Confederates made no more offensive operations in the Trans-Mississippi.
+Price's army had been destroyed as an effective combat force, and the Confederates made no more offensive operations in the Trans-Mississippi before the end of the war and the surrender of the department on June 2, 1865.

-A 2011 study by the American Battlefield Protection Program found that while the site of the battle is threatened by the development of Missouri Route 13, and is otherwise fragmented by development, opportunities for preservation remain at the site.
-The same report noted that while none of the battlefield is on the National Register of Historic Places, 3543.31 acres of the site are likely eligible for listing.
-Battle of Lexington State Historic Site is concerned with the preservation of the 1861 First Battle of Lexington.
+A 2011 study by the American Battlefield Protection Program found that although the site of the battle is threatened by construction for Missouri Route 13, and is otherwise fragmented by development, opportunities for preservation remain at the site.
+The same report noted that none of the battlefield is on the National Register of Historic Places, but 3543.31 acres of the site are likely eligible for listing.
+The Battle of Lexington State Historic Site is concerned with the preservation of the 1861 First Battle of Lexington.